-26. If the chairperson of Council is absent from a meeting of Council, the deputy chairperson of Council serves as chairperson, and if both are absent, the members present must elect from their ranks a chairperson for the specific meeting.
+26. If the chairperson of Council is absent from a meeting of Council, the deputy chairperson of Council serves as chairperson, and if both are absent, the members present must elect from their ranks a chairperson for the specific meeting in accordance with paragraph 20.